pablokris/receipt-processor/README.md

 # Receipt Processor API

 A RESTful API service that processes receipts and calculates reward points based on specific rules.
+This application is containerized with Docker for easy deployment and consistent development experience.

 ## Features